Martchus/tageditor/README.md

 2. If album and artist are already present those are automatically inserted as search terms.
 Otherwise you need to enter the album and artist to search for manually.
 It makes most sense to search for an entire album and therefore leave the fields for track number and title blank.
-3. Click on eg. "Search LyricWikia".
+3. Click on "Search" and select on of the query options.
-4. Select the row and fields to be used and click on "Use selected row".
+4. Select the row and fields to be used and click on "Use row".
+You can also double click the row you want to use.
 5. Use the "Insert automatically" option to insert search results for the next files automatically when you open them.
    To find the matching row for the song in the search results the title or track number needs to be present.
 If artist and album are present as well these are also tried to match for further disambiguation.

+##### Notes
+* The context menu on the list of results provides further options, e.g. to open the result in a web browser.
+* There are shortcuts to trigger the different queries.

 ### CLI
 #### Usage